sougata-ub/saha-bari-kali-pujo/index.md

 <section class="additional-note" style="margin-bottom:2rem;">
   <p>
-    We have also composed a short article below - a heartfelt reflection on Maa Kali and Her many forms.
+    This year, our prayer has been simple - that <strong>Maa</strong> may enter our lives and show us the path to Enlightenment.
+To guide us toward living each moment fully immersed in Her presence, we have composed a short article below - a heartfelt reflection on Maa Kali and Her many forms.
     Do give it a read, and may you find <strong>Maa</strong> in the form your heart desires. <strong>Joy Maa!</strong>
   </p>
 </section>